This section provides a guide on the different ways you can install and configure Artifactory.

 Default Admin User

-Once installation is complete, Artifactory has a default user with admin privileges predefined in the system:
+Once the installation is complete, Artifactory has a default user with admin privileges predefined in the system:

 Change the admin password